Consensys/deposit-sc-dafny/README.md

 We have also proved the `zero_hashes` initialisation algorithm.

-This uses Dafny _dynamic framing_ features and the `{:autocontracts}` annotation for the deposit contract class.
+The memory safety proofs use Dafny _dynamic framing_ features and the `{:autocontracts}` annotation for the deposit contract class.

 The Dafny code for `deposit()` (proof and algorithm) can be found [here](https://github.com/ConsenSys/deposit-sc-dafny/blob/master/src/dafny/smart/DepositSmart.dfy).